-- Conduct a preliminary search for your child. - Contact law enforcement to report your child missino - Contact the Missing Endangered Persons Information Clearinghouse. - Call your child's friends, school, relatives or anyone else who may have information regarding his/her whereabouts. - Check places your child likes to spend time including shopping centers, parks, athletic facilities, clubs and neighborhoods. - Pass out flyers with your child's picture, and ask local stores, hospitals, shopping malls and truck stops to display the flyer.
+- Conduct a preliminary search for your child. - Contact law enforcement to report your child missina - Contact the Missing Endangered Persons Information Clearinghouse. - Call your child's friends, school, relatives • or anyone else who may have information regarding his/her whereabouts. - Check places your child likes to spend time including shopping centers, parks, athletic facilities, clubs and neighborhoods. - Pass out flyers with your child's picture, and ask local stores, hospitals, shopping malls and truck stops to place the flyer in their window.

 It is important to remember that running away in and of itself is not a crime.
-Filing a missing persons report will not cause your child to be in trouble with law enforcement nor will it appear on future criminal history checks.
+Filing a missing person's report will not cause your child to be in trouble with law enforcement nor will it appear on future criminal history checks.